I quit my job and moved home to look after my mother and father

 I didn’t have parents anymore.
 I was the parent

 In early 2017, my dad started complaining about problems with his legs.
-He was 67 at the time, a retired factory worker who still lived with my mom in my childhood home in Guelph.
+He was 67 at the time, a retired factory worker who still lived with my mom in my childhood home.
 He had aches and pains, he said.
 His legs were stiff.
 Once, he toppled over while working in the garden.
 Another time, he stumbled in the dead of winter; a neighbour found him lying in the snow 10 minutes later.
 That summer, he was diagnosed with progressive supranuclear palsy, a rare neurodegenerative brain disorder that was preventing signals from passing between his brain and his limbs.
 Before long my active, healthy dad needed help just getting to the bathroom.
 He had no balance and couldn’t even hold utensils.
-At the time, I lived in Cabbagetown, working as the managing director of a large PR firm, and I was only able to get home once a month or so.
+At the time, I was in Toronto, working for a large PR firm, and I was only able to get home once a month or so.
 My two sisters took on most of his care.

 A few months after my dad’s diagnosis, my mom, then 61, was cooking lentils in a pressure cooker.
 She fainted from the heat and inadvertently pulled the pot down with her as she fell.
 She sustained third-degree burns on 44 per cent of her body.
 Suddenly both of my parents were entirely dependent on my sisters.
 I watched from afar, wracked with guilt.

 Last summer, I realized things needed to change.
 My parents had spent their lives taking care of me, and now it was my turn to take care of them.
 I rented out my house on Airbnb to cover my mortgage payments and resigned from my job.
 Then I packed my bags and moved back home.